 And then, there’s us.
 There’s now.
 Since the banning of tobacco advertisement in the UK in 1964 (even though the big tobacco companies ‘mysteriously’ get around it), the market over the years has slowly moved towards the vaporizer option, and away from smoking.
 Due to this, in 2020, the vaporizer market is valued at somewhere between 2.5-10 billion dollars.
 If only the ancient Egyptians had known.
 They could have built more pyramids.

-Today, vaping exists in many different forms, from dry herb vaporizers, to e-cigarettes and shisha pens.
-The flavours are extensive, the negative health impacts are much less than traditional smoking (if any at all), and the amount of people using vaporizers are increasing.
+Today, vaping exists in many different forms: from dry herb vaporizers, to e-cigarettes and shisha pens.
+The flavours are extensive, the negative health impacts are much less than traditional smoking (if any at all), and the amount of people using vaporizers is increasing.
 In fact, around 3.6 million people in the UK currently vape.

 Vaping Laws in the UK